The research group studies physiological adaptations to life at high

 Munin has a full list of PhD and MScs completed.

-If you want to join us for a masters project you can either register for the Arctic animal physiology masters program at UiT or if you are already on a MSc program at a different university you can register as an exchange student for the masters project: Exchange Masters project
+If you want to join us for a masters project you can either register for the Arctic animal physiology masters program at UiT or if you are already on a MSc program at a different university you can register as an exchange student for the masters project: Exchange Masters project or the Erasmus+ Traineeship.

 You may also be able to start the project sooner than the application deadline listed under exchange student masters project, please contact us directly to find out.